drurya96/Dimensional/README.md

 ## Key Features

-- Dimension-Centric Design: Central class `BaseDimension` is templated on two tuples representing the numerator and denominator unit types.
+- Dimension-Centric Design: Central class `base_dimension` is templated on two tuples representing the numerator and denominator unit types.
-- Type-Trait Units: Units like `Meters`, `Seconds`, and `Grams` are implemented as type-traits derived from their respective base unit types (`LengthUnit`, `TimeUnit`, `MassUnit`).
+- Type-Trait Units: Units like `meters`, `seconds`, and `Grams` are implemented as type-traits derived from their respective base unit types (`lengthUnit`, `TimeUnit`, `massUnit`).
 - Dimensional Analysis in Arithmetic: Arithmetic operations automatically perform dimensional analysis, ensuring the correctness of physical computations.
-- Clean Syntax: Simplified syntax for common dimensions, e.g., `Length<Meters>`.
+- Clean Syntax: Simplified syntax for common dimensions, e.g., `length<meters>`.
 - **Conversions**
   - Supported only between units of the **same dimension**.
   - Define conversions using: